 How to Create a Middle School Locker Kit

-Picky eaters come in all ages and it’s no less frustrating.
+Picky eaters come in all ages and it’s no less frustrating regardless their age.

 As I started to come up with some ideas for getting your tween or teen back to school I read some really great ideas on Pinterest.